-The overall research goal of the CNS is to better understand the interface between mind brain and body in health and disease, to develop novel management strategies for optimal health and for complex chronic disorders based on this integrative view.
+The overall research goals of the CNS are to better understand the interactions between mind brain and body in health and disease in adults and in children, and to develop novel management strategies for optimal health and for complex chronic disorders based on this integrative view.

-Based on the seminal work of Center investigators over the past 20 years on the interactions between the digestive system and the brain in the pathophysiology of common chronic abdominal disorders, such as irritable bowel syndrome (IBS), functional dyspepsia, and chronic abdominal pain, the Center has expanded its research into other chronic diseases in which the nervous system plays an important modulatory role.
-These diseases include Inflammatory Bowel Diseases (Crohn’s and ulcerative colitis, celiac disease), obesity and Cyclical Vomiting Syndrome, as well as non-gastrointestinal pain syndromes such as Bladder Pain Syndrome/Interstitial Cystitis and Vulvodynia.
+Based on the seminal work of Center investigators over the past 30 years on the interactions between the digestive system and the brain in the pathophysiology of common chronic abdominal disorders, such as irritable bowel syndrome (IBS), functional dyspepsia, chronic abdominal pain, and cyclical vomiting syndrome, the Center has expanded its research into other chronic diseases in which the nervous system plays an important modulatory role.
+These diseases include Inflammatory Bowel Diseases (Crohn’s and ulcerative colitis, celiac disease), non-gastrointestinal pain syndromes such as Bladder Pain Syndrome/Interstitial Cystitis and Vulvodynia, and obesity.

 In all these syndromes, Center investigators are studying the interface between pain, stress and emotion, with a particular emphasis on sex-related differences in disease mechanisms and treatment responses.
 Studies are performed on the preclinical, translational and clinical level, in both adult and pediatric subjects.